filecoin-project/filecoin-docs/docs/about-filecoin/primer.md

 ### [Economics of Filecoin](https://www.youtube.com/watch?v=fzGlen-LkKA)

-In this live Zoom presentation, we discuss the mechanisms and models presented in the recent report Engineering Filecoin’s Economy.
+In this Zoom presentation, the Filecoin team discusses the mechanisms and models presented in the recent report _Engineering Filecoin’s Economy_.
 We will also discuss a number of questions submitted by the community.
 To have your questions covered, please submit your questions in the linked form below.

 Length: 2 hours